mediacloud/story-indexer/conf/ansible/README.md

-"make" to install create venv with ansible installed, plus populate role/mc.elasticsearch with a clone of the (ever so slightly) MC modified fork of a fork of the abondoned elastic developed ansible-elasticsearch installation role.
+"make" to install create venv with ansible installed, plus populate role/mc.elasticsearch with a clone of the (ever so slightly) MC modified fork of a fork of the abandoned elastic developed ansible-elasticsearch installation role.

 ### Inventories/